ustccw/ESP-TCP/JSONParsingDemo/README.md

 **notes that IP address is the same with ESP32 got, we could see it when tcp server started**

-## Part 3 : Notes about the sample
+## Part 4 : Notes about the sample
 1. you should run hello-world example OK before you start this sample
-2. there would be 4 Bytes JSON-length information in front of TCP data stream
+2. there care about 4 Bytes JSON-length information in front of TCP data stream
 3. respond to TCP Client not using JSON formatted data based on simplify TCP Client parse process consideration